Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Create a new PPE Campaign.

-- Use the largest related audience you can for example a broad or large Interest or LAA – one ad set only required because we’re only after social proof – expect some sales to trickle in too!
+- Use the largest related audience you can, for example, a broad or large Interest or LAA – one ad set is only required because we’re only after social proof – expect some sales to trickle in too!

 - Exclude site visitors and purchasers.

-- The budget of $5 min. multiplied by the number of ads, with all active ads accumulating social proof/running.
+- The budget of $5 min.
+Multiplied by the number of ads, all active ads accumulating social proof/running.

 - Copy ads from phase 1 or 2 testings in via their post ID (to share social proof)